mlaursen/react-md/docs/src/readmes/Colors.md

 #### Using react-md's color palette
 All colors are defined as `.md-COLOR_NAME-HUE` or if it is an accent color `.md-COLOR_NAME-a-HUE`.
-So if you wanted to use purple as a primary clor, you could reference it as:
+So if you wanted to use purple as a primary color, you could reference it as:

 ```scss
 background: $md-purple-500;
 ```

-You can use the select field in the navigation drawer to quickly change between a few themes.

 All the colors are displayed below.